Archive for year: 2019

 The first study contains three case reports of PG that resolved after the discontinuance of lavender-containing products.
 One was a shampoo with lavender listed as an ingredient and the other two regularly used the cologne agua de violetas.
 They analyzed the cologne with HPLC, and based upon an “assumption” and comparison with an analysis of lavender essential oil concluded that linalool and linalyl acetate were components of the cologne.

 The scientists failed to provide the full HPLC analysis of the oil for verification of lavender biomarkers and to rule out synthetic and adulterant markers.
 Given the substantial adulteration of lavender essential oil and the common practice of perfumers to use petroleum-derived synthetic chemicals (like synthetic linalyl acetate), it is highly likely that the cologne does not contain true lavender essential oil but synthetic bioidentical chemicals.
+Synthetic adulterants could be the underlying cause of PG but further research is necessary to determine if this is the case.
 It is also probable that an adulterated lavender was used in the shampoo product.
 In addition, reports show that about half of tea tree oil samples don’t meet the composition standards to be considered genuine and pure tea tree oil.

 If you want to read the flawed science of the latter study, I invite you to review page 24 of my book Medicinal Essential Oils.
 For additional insight into how these studies are flawed—including confounding false-positive results due to the use of 96-well plates and the fact that essential oils may extract plastic chemicals up to 10,000-fold—see my Facebook live video.